Amazon Freevee: History

-In September 2021, Amazon announced the launch of IMDb TV in the United Kingdom; before then, it was available only in the United States.

 On April 13, 2022, it was announced that the service would be rebranded as Amazon Freevee beginning on April 27.
 It was also announced that it would launch in Germany later that year, and would expand its original programming by 70% in 2022.
-The rebrand occurred on April 28, 2022.
-Its first announced moves post-rebrand included renewing Bosch: Legacy pre-premiere as well as Top Class, ordering America's Test Kitchen: The Next Generation and a new series adaptation of Black Beauty and expanding Play-Doh: Squished beyond its holiday special.

 On August 3, 2022, Amazon Freevee was launched in Germany.

+In February 2024, it was reported that Amazon was planning to shut down Freevee in order to focus on Prime Video.
+Although Amazon initially denied the plans, the company later announced in November 2024 that it would discontinue Freevee, and merge its content into a free ad-supported section of the Prime Video platform.
+The Freevee apps were decommissioned on September 3, 2025.

 Content

 Original programming

-A revival of the 2008 crime drama series Leverage was ordered by IMDb TV, making it the first major original series for the streaming service.
+In 2020, a revival of the 2008 crime drama series Leverage was ordered by IMDb TV, making it the first major exclusive series for the streaming service.

 On October 3, 2019, IMDb TV announced it licensed the Canadian animated series Corner Gas Animated as a branded original series, joining the live-action comedy franchise Corner Gas and the feature film Corner Gas: The Movie, which were both on the streaming platform.

 IMDb TV acquired the rights to Eleventh Hour Films and Sony Pictures Television's young-adult espionage series Alex Rider, premiering a series adaptation on November 13, 2020.

-On October 29, 2020, Amazon Studios announced it would produce for the service the successor program to Judge Judy, entitled Judy Justice and still starring former Manhattan Family Court Judge Judith Sheindlin.
-Production on Judy Justice began as CBS's long-running Judge Judy ended on July 23, 2021.
-Judy Justice premiered on IMDb TV on November 1, 2021.
-With significantly high stakes in the program, Amazon ordered 120 episodes for the first season alone which concluded on April 15, 2022, and served as the largest initial order package for a streaming series.
-Amazon has bargained on Sheindlin to attract her legions of viewers and fanfare from Judge Judy over to their streaming service for Judy Justice.
-Towards the end of the first season, Judy Justice was granted a second season after it was hailed as a big hit for Freevee with record viewership hours for the streaming service (viewership results measured by hours watched as opposed to rating numbers as Nielsen ratings does not cover streaming services).

-Sheindlin's personal production team will bring another court show to Freevee, entitled Tribunal.
-The program will feature her longtime Judge Judy program bailiff, Petri Hawkins-Byrd.
-The series will be presented in the form of a 3-judge panel, like Hot Bench (another production from Sheindlin, only for CBS).
-Tribunal will be presided over by now former Hot Bench judges, Tanya Acker and Patricia DiMango, along with Sheindlin's son, former district attorney Adam Levy.
+On October 29, 2020, Amazon Studios announced that it would premiere a new court show on IMDb TV starring Judith Sheindlin, serving as a spiritual successor to her syndicated Judge Judy (which was scheduled to conclude in 2021 after 25 seasons, amid disputes between Sheindlin and its distributor CBS Media Ventures).
+The new series—Judy Justice—would premiere on November 1, 2021, with an initial order of 120 episodes for its first season.
+In March 2022, Amazon renewed Judy Justice for a second season; the first season had recorded over 25 million hours of viewership, making it IMDb TV's most-watched original series.
+In 2023, the service premiered a spin-off series executive-produced by Sheindlin, Tribunal Justice.

 On February 22, 2021, it was announced that Norman Lear had set up two projects at IMDb TV, half-hour long comedy Clean Slate and hour-long drama Loteria.